Deltares/hydromt_fiat/docs/api/index.rst

      - Information
    * - :ref:`api_model`
      - Everything concerning the FIATModel model class
+   * - :ref:`api_components_build`
+     - The building components and their corresponding methods
-   * - :ref:`api_components`
+   * - :ref:`api_components_output`
-     - The components and their corresponding methods
+     - The model output components and their corresponding methods
    * - :ref:`api_workflows`
      - The workhorse functions of the components
+   * - :ref:`api_gis`
+     - The specific gis functions of HydroMT-FIAT
    * - :ref:`api_drivers`
      - The custom HydroMT drivers of HydroMT-FIAT
    * - :ref:`api_utility`